k-paulius/aws-security-baseline/alerts/README.md

 ## Description

 This project deploys a simple centralized security alerting solution using a hub-and-spoke pattern.
-It sets up a custom EventBridge event bus, alert rules, and an SNS topic in the hub account.
+It sets up a custom EventBridge event bus, alert rules, and an SNS topic(s) in the hub account.
 EventBridge rules are then deployed to each spoke account to forward events to the central event bus in the hub account.

 Forwarding rules can be deployed organization-wide across all regions or selectively to chosen accounts.

+Alerts can be delivered via email and/or Slack.
+You can choose alert delivery method during deployment.

 ## Alerts